Biden mourns 500,000 dead, balancing nation’s grief and hope

-Addressing the “grim, heartbreaking milestone” directly and publicly, Biden stepped to a lectern in the White House Cross Hall, unhooked his face mask and delivered an emotion-filled eulogy for 500,071 Americans he said he felt he knew.
+Addressing the “grim, heartbreaking milestone” directly and publicly, Biden stepped to a lectern in the White House Cross Hall, unhooked his face mask and delivered an emotion-filled eulogy for more than 500,000 Americans he said he felt he knew.

 “We often hear people described as ordinary Americans.
 There’s no such thing,” he said Monday evening.
 “There’s nothing ordinary about them.
 The people we lost were extraordinary.”